 Help us Swing into Summer!
 Donate to KaBOOM! today and get some of our coolest donor rewards yet.
 Together we can make sure that every kid has a great place to play.

-Many communities lack safe, adequate places for children to play, and although they have a variety of recreational facilities, many school districts close their property to the public after hours because of concerns about vandalism, maintenance, and liability.
+Many communities lack safe, adequate places for children to play.
+Although they have a variety of recreational facilities, many school districts close their property to the public after hours because of concerns about vandalism, maintenance, and liability.
 Through a joint use agreement, your city or county can partner with the school district to address these concerns and open these playgrounds.

 Through the use of four joint use agreements, the City of Niagara Falls, New York, improved the quality of outdated courts and partnered with community groups to provide programming for youth and adults that fosters community engagement.

 Partnering together, the William S. Hart Union High School District and The Boys & Girls Club worked to construct and share a 27,000-square-foot facility that serves to support a growing student population.

 In an effort to create more green spaces for the children of Boston, Massachusetts, the Boston Schoolyard Initiative partnered with city schools to create playgrounds that serve as play and educational spaces.

 A partnership formed between the City of Greenbelt and Greenbelt Homes Inc. provided an opportunity to create joint use agreements between the city and homeowners associations allowing broader public access to non-city-owned playgrounds.